 Error code number Name Description Corrective action 157 Primary 357 Secondary Chopper 3 current at power-up HPR400XD Only Chopper 3 current signal is active at power-up.
 See wiring diagrams in section 7 1.
 Verify that the voltage at CS3 is correct.
 2. Verify that the wiring between CS3 and PCB3 is correct and not damaged.
 3. Swap CS3 with CS2.
 If the error code changes to 156, replace the original CS3.
 158 Primary 358 Secondary Chopper 4 current at power-up HPR400XD Only Chopper 4 current signal is active at power-up.
 See wiring diagrams in section 7 1.
 Verify that the voltage at CS4 is correct.
 2. Verify that the wiring between CS4 and PCB3 is correct and not damaged.
 3. Swap CS4 with CS2.
 If the error code changes to 156, replace the original CS4.
-159 Primary 359 Secondary Motor-drive fault HPR400XD and HPR800XD The pump-motor- drive board (PCB7) is indicating a drive fault.
+159 Primary 359 Secondary Motor-drive fault HPR400XD and HPR800XD The pump-motor-drive board (PCB7) is indicating a drive fault.
 Note: The secondary error code (359) may display if the secondary power supply is turned off individually, or when the entire system is turned off.
 Customers with a manual gas console will not see this error code when the entire system is turned off.
 Verify that the circuit breaker on PCB7 has not tripped.
 If it has tripped, reset the breaker by pressing the button until it is even with the top of the circuit breaker.
 If the circuit breaker is not tripped and there is no power to PCB7, verify that the fuse on PCB2 in the power supply is good.
 If D32 on PCB7 illuminates, the solenoid valve and motor are drawing too much current.
 D32 will only illuminate for a short time, and extinguishes after the outputs from the pump-motor-drive turn-off in response to the fault condition.
 Verify the wiring to the solenoid valve and the motor.
 Verify that the pump spins freely and is properly mounted to the motor.
 Look for obstructions in the torch, consumables, coolant lines, and in-line filter.
 Verify that the solenoid valve is operating.
 Any of these can cause the motor or solenoid valve to draw excessive current.
 Test for low coolant flow by using the coolant flow test in this section.
-If D32 on PCB7 illuminates, the IGBT drive has encountered an over current condition.
+If D32 on PCB7 illuminates immediately at power-up, and all the items above have been verified, replace PCB7.
+If D30 on PCB7 illuminates, the IGBT drive has encountered an over current condition.
 D30 will only illuminate for a short time, and extinguishes after the outputs from the pump motor-drive turn off.
 Follow the same steps for D32 above.
 If D31 on PCB7 illuminates, the heatsink thermistor is indicating that the heatsink is too hot.
 Wait 10 minutes for it to cool.
-If the error remains, verify that the wires from heatsink on PCB7 are properly connected to the J6 connector between pins 1 and 2.
-At 25°C (77°F) the resistance should be 10k.
+If the error remains, verify that the wires from heatsink on PCB7 are properly connected to the J6 connector on PCB7.
+If the error still remains, turn OFF all power to the system and measure the resistance on the J6 connector between pins 1 and 2.
+At 25° C (77° F) the resistance should be 10k.